 If you love this carrot and squash soup, you may also like these:

-Roasted Acorn Squash Soup with Pistou
+Roasted Acorn Squash Soup with Carrots

 Equipment